engineerpassion/Data-Hack-Summit-2019/README.md

 # Data Hack Summit

-Notebook to be used for the hack session.
+Notebook used for the hack session.